 This will minimize the disruption to your baby or kids.

 Keep in mind too that an early flight is more likely to run on time, since as the day goes on more delays occur.

 Only you can determine what is best for your family when it comes to picking a time to fly.
 Some families will prefer to fly late at night or first thing in the morning maximizing their time at their destination.

 Others will prefer to book flights when their child is likely to have a sleep, whilst some won't want to deal with a tired child.
 Flying during nap time can be a great way to ease the pressure when flying with a toddler.
 In saying that, it depends on if your toddler has the ability to go to sleep when not in their cot.
 If they have trouble sleeping in different environments then this might not be such a great idea.

 Only you can decide.

 However keep in mind our one recommendation.
-We suggest when flying with kids, fly outside of peak hours, e.g. Early in the week, during the middle of the day (avoiding all those business travelers).
+We suggest when flying with kids, fly outside of peak hours, so it would be best to avoid early in the week, during the middle of the day, or on Fridays.